-The following table presents fees for professional audit services rendered by KPMG LLP for the audit of Seaboard's annual financial statements for 2022 and 2021, and fees billed for other services rendered by KPMG LLP during such years.
+The following table presents fees for professional audit services rendered by KPMG LLP for the audit of Seaboard's annual financial statements for 2023 and 2022, and fees billed for other services rendered by KPMG LLP during such years.

-Type of Fee 2022 2021
+Type of Fee 2023 2022

-Audit Fees (1) \$ 3,952,234 \$ 3,316,315
+Audit Fees (1) \$ 4,015,827 \$ 3,952,234

-Audit-Related Fees (2) \$ - 0 - \$ 6,600
+Audit-Related Fees (2) \$ - 0 - \$ - 0 -

-Tax Fees (3) \$ 271,352 \$ 230,360
+Tax Fees (3) \$ 290,118 \$ 271,352

 All Other Fees \$ - 0 - \$ - 0 -

-(1) Audit Fees, including those for statutory audits, include the aggregate fees paid by us during 2022 and 2021 for professional services rendered by KPMG LLP for the audit of our annual financial statements and internal controls over financial reporting, and the review of financial statements included in our quarterly reports on Form 10-Q.
+(1) Audit Fees, including those for statutory audits, include the aggregate fees paid by us for professional services rendered by KPMG LLP for the audit of our annual financial statements and internal controls over financial reporting, and the review of financial statements included in our quarterly reports on Form 10-Q.

-(2) Audit-Related Fees include the aggregate fees paid by us during 2021 for assurance and related services by KPMG LLP that are reasonably related to the performance of the audit or review of our financial statements and not included in Audit Fees.

-(3) Tax Fees include the aggregate fees paid by us during 2022 and 2021 for professional services rendered by KPMG LLP for tax compliance, tax advice and tax planning, including tax audit support and transfer pricing studies.
+- (2) Audit-Related Fees include the aggregate fees paid by us for assurance and related services by KPMG LLP that are reasonably related to the performance of the audit or review of our financial statements and not included in Audit Fees. - (3) Tax Fees include the aggregate fees paid by us for professional services rendered by KPMG LLP for tax compliance, tax advice and tax planning, including tax audit support and transfer pricing studies.